What is Amortization of Intangible Assets?

 In this article, we will discuss the amortization of intangible assets.
 Intangible assets refer to assets of a company that are not physical in nature.
 They include trademarks, customer lists, goodwill, etc. Hence, they are not composed of parts or materials with a defined benefit or life span, which can be objectively determined.

-It creates difficulties in properly estimating an annual charge to these intangible assets.
+This creates difficulties in properly estimating a periodic charge for these intangible assets.
 To such an end, the International Accounting Standards Board’s IAS 38 sets out rules on how intangibles should be amortized.

 Classification of Intangibles

 Intangible assets can be broadly classified into two categories: